Abraham-Ezekiel/encrypt-decrypt/README.md

 # encrypt-decrypt
-encryption and decryption of text message with python
+encryption and decryption of text/files with python